-The constraint from BBN requires $\tau_{\pi'} \lesssim 1\,s$, which sets an upper bound on the scale $f_D \lesssim 10^{8}$ TeV.\footnote{The actual decay depends on the dark pion mass, as the available decay channels are determined by kinematics.
-If it falls below $2$ GeV, where the hadronic two body decays are forbidden, but above $\Lambda_{\rm QCD}$, where the coupling to photons is still suppressed, the lifetime is enhanced, and a lower $f_D$ is required. \cite{Bauer:2017ris,Bauer:2021mvw}}
+The constraint from BBN, requiring $\tau_{\pi'} \lesssim 1\,s$, thus sets an upper bound on the scale $f_D \lesssim 7\times10^{10}$ GeV.\footnote{The actual decay depends on the dark pion mass, as the available decay channels are determined by kinematics.
+If it falls below $2$ GeV, where the hadronic two body decays are forbidden, the lifetime is enhanced, leading to a stronger upper bound on $f_D$.}

-The dark photon $A'$, on the other hand, can mix with the SM photon through $F_T, F'_T$ loops, enabling its decay into SM fermions.
-The kinetic mixing is determined by the mass splitting between multiplets and is given by

-where $M_F$ by dark QCD is determined by the scale $f_D$ while the splitting $\Delta M\sim 1$ GeV is sourced by QCD, the same source as the small vacuum misalignment.
-The dark photon lifetime is then given by (assuming $g_V=e=0.3$)

-Due to the weakness of $U(1)$ interactions, the required $f_D \lesssim 10^{4}$ TeV is much lower than the dark pion scenario.